navicore/naviscripts/README.md

 personal scripts for vim and tmux and anything else I use
 ------------

 Messy - created slowly over many years.
-I'm not even sure what most of them even do but I can't live without them all.
+I'm not sure what some of parts even do but I can't live without it all.

 * More vim8 than nvim but I use both and the setup works for both.
-* More osx than Linux but I use both and the setup works for both.
+* Equally OSX and Linux - I use both and most of the setup works for both.
 * zsh
 * vundle
 * tmux